• Skip to primary navigation

 Ingredients for french bread.

-What you'll need for this recipe!
+What you'll need for this easy homemade French bread recipe!

 • Let it sit for about 5 minutes to let the yeast get foamy.